rick-r/marriage-figaro-norway/captions.md

 che a te porge un amante
 in pegno del suo amor.

-    wait, here, have this highly identifiable ring
+    Wait, here, have this highly identifiable ring [or]
+    Wait, here, have this highly incriminating ring